xarial/codestack/solidworks-api/getting-started/inter-process-communication/invoke-add-in-functions/via-rot/index.md

 Proxy object doesn't contain any references to any objects of the add-in.
 Instead it will generate the request event, handled and processed by the add-in.

-{% include_relative rot-api-object/GeometryHelperApiObjectProxy.cs.codesnippet %}
+{% code-snippet { file-name: rot-api-object/GeometryHelperApiObjectProxy.cs } %}

 ### MainAddIn.cs with proxy API object

 Handling of the event in the add-in and providing results.

-{% include_relative rot-api-object/MainAddInProxyApiObject.cs.codesnippet %}
+{% code-snippet { file-name: rot-api-object/MainAddInProxyApiObject.cs } %}

 ### RotHelper.cs

 In order for the API object to be available it is required to register it in the Running Objects Table (ROT).
 This helper class allows to register the object by name.

-{% include_relative rot-api-object/RotHelper.cs.codesnippet %}
+{% code-snippet { file-name: rot-api-object/RotHelper.cs } %}

 ## Calling the API from stand-alone applications